storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 - Recommended: `var db = window.sqlitePlugin.openDatabase({name: "my.db", location: 1});`
 - Classical: `var db = window.sqlitePlugin.openDatabase("myDatabase.db", "1.0", "Demo", -1);`

-The new `location` option is used to select the database subdirectory location (iOS *only*) with the following choices:
+The `location` option is used to select the database subdirectory location (iOS/macOS *only*) with the following choices (deprecated in favor of `iosDatabaseLocation` setting in newer plugin versions):
 - `0` (default): `Documents` - visible to iTunes and backed up by iCloud
 - `1`: `Library` - backed up by iCloud, *NOT* visible to iTunes
 - `2`: `Library/LocalDatabase` - *NOT* visible to iTunes and *NOT* backed up by iCloud